 Laser projection displays containing RGB sources can be used for cinemas, home videos, flight simulators, etc., and are often superior to other displays concerning possible screen dimensions, resolution and color saturation.
 However, further reductions in manufacturing costs will be essential for deep market penetration.

 Laser spectroscopy is used in many different forms and in a wide range of applications.
-For example, atmospheric physics and pollution monitoring profits from trace gas sensing with differential absorption LIDAR technology.
+For example, atmospheric physics and pollution monitoring benefit from trace gas sensing with differential absorption LIDAR technology.
 Solid materials can be analyzed with laser-induced breakdown spectroscopy.
 Laser spectroscopy also plays a role in medicine (e.g. cancer detection), biology, and various types of fundamental research, partly related to metrology (see above).

 Laser microscopes and setups for optical coherence tomography (OCT) provide images of, e.g., biological samples with very high resolution, often in three dimensions.
 It is also possible to realize functional imaging.